TerryClaiborne/alltune2/README.md

 AllStar / Echolink uses a one-step connect flow:

-1. Enter or load the AllStar node.
+1. Enter or load the AllStar/Echolink node.
 2. Press **Connect** once.

 If **Disconnect before Connect** is off, additional direct AllStar nodes can be added and tracked.